 Yes, but up to a limit.
 Most property insurance policies have special limits on certain items, like jewelry.
-This means that the maximum the insurer will pay in the event of a loss of a particular item is limited to the amount specified in the standard policy wording and is subject to the policy deductible.
+This means that the maximum the insurer will pay in the event of a loss is limited to the amount specified in the wording of your coverage and is subject to the policy deductible.

 The total amount payable for a loss of jewelry can vary between insurance companies, although a limit of $5,000 is typical and usually applies to all of your jewelry combined.

 Is your jewelry worth more than your policy limit?

 If your jewelry is worth more than your policy limit, most insurance companies offer the option to schedule these items on a Personal Articles Floater and you will pay an added premium based on the value of the item.
 Typically, an item scheduled under a Personal Articles Floater is not subject to the policy deductible, however, any claims will still affect your home insurance history.

 How to insure your engagement ring, wedding ring, or other jewelry you may own

 Insuring your jewelry is relatively simple and starts with a call to your home insurance provider.
 They’ll talk and walk you through the process that will typically kick off with you getting your jewelry appraised.
 With the appraisal in hand, your home insurer will be able to schedule your jewelry on the Personal Articles Floater.

 How much does it cost to get your jewelry appraised?

 The cost for a jewelry appraisal will vary depending on the complexity of the piece but you can expect to pay in the neighourhood of about $50 to $150 per item.
 For example, a simple wedding band should cost less to appraise than a multi-stoned engagement ring.
 The fee charged, however, should never depend on the value of the item.